-The ST72521(A)R and ST72521M devices are members of the ST7 microcontroller family designed for mid-range applications with a CAN bus interface (Controller Area Network).
+The ST72321R and ST72321AR devices are members of the ST7 microcontroller family designed for mid-range applications reducing power consumption when the application is in idle or stand-by state.

 All devices are based on a common industrystandard 8-bit core, featuring an enhanced instruction set and are available with FLASH or ROM program memory.

-Under software control, all devices can be placed in WAIT, SLOW, ACTIVE-HALT or HALT mode, reducing power consumption when the application is in idle or stand-by state.
+Under software control, all devices can be placed in WAIT, SLOW, ACTIVE-HALT or HALT mode,